iobroker-community-adapters/ioBroker.ical/README.md

 * _iCalPrePreWarn_/_iCalPrePreWarn2_: The Event starts day after tomorrow, default color without CSS and without a calendercolor is "yellow"
 The first CSS class (e.g. iCalNormal) is used for the date and time part of the HTML and the second CSS class (e.g. iCalNormal2) is used for the Event name.

-CSS example for those CSS classes to format the output a bit different (e.g. date/time left and Eventname right ...):
+CSS example for those CSS classes to format the output a bit different (e.g. date/time left+bold and Eventname right ...):

 ```
 .icalWarn{